Keystroke: i (as in India) from Global menu

 In some instances, you may need to perform additional tasks to set up DBT for your own country or locale.
-Your local dealer is best placed to advise you on the requirements here.
+Your local dealer is best placed to advise you on those requirements.

-Note: When you make a change in this option, you need to close and then re-launch DBT to have the change take effect.
-As DBT starts up, it constructs the correct braille font for its own use based on the setting of this menu item.
-This only happens at start-up.
+Note: When you make a change in this option, you need to close and then re-launch the program to have the change take effect.
+As

 DBT uses a file called display.cpt to link braille symbols with ASCII characters.
 To solve problems that cannot be handled using the existing Internationalization choices, this table can be edited directly.
 However, please, do not ever rearrange items in this file.
 DBT remembers settings based on their order in this list.